Netcracker/qubership-opensearch/docs/public/audit.md

     disabledRestCategories: []
 ```

-By default, `disabledRestCategories: ["AUTHENTICATED", "GRANTED_PRIVILEGES"]` specified so successfully authenticated
+By default, `opensearch.audit` parameter is empty so default `["AUTHENTICATED", "GRANTED_PRIVILEGES"]` applied.
-events and successful request events are ignored.
+In this case successfully authenticated events and successful request events are ignored.

 ## Example of Events